 “A lot of people expect someone to take care of them.
 A company, a spouse,” she said.
 “Becoming a landlord got me out of the ‘work at a job and hope and pray that what the employers pay is enough to live on and save for retirement and maybe take a vacation,'” she said.
 “I am profoundly grateful for the opportunities I have had and the wealth I have built.
 I just wanted you to know a bit of what might really be going on … as I see the issue with my small-time real estate investor friends … they can’t stop buying or they will get taxed so much that it is unworkable.”

 Remember, buying (or selling) a home can affect your credit.
-You can see where you currently stand by viewing two of your scores, updated each month, for free on Credit.com.
+You can see where you currently stand by viewing two of your scores, updated every 14 days, for free on Credit.com.

 Image: © Amy Myers